Scott Clark (BMX rider)

 Scott Clark (born June 8, 1962) is an American "Old School" former professional Bicycle Motocross (BMX) racer whose prime competitive years were from 1978 to 1985.

-Scott was and still is known for his easygoing, affable manner, as in the case of Tommy Brackens and Eric Rupe and in contrast to Greg Hill's intensity and abruptness.
 Like Eric Rupe, he had no well-known nickname despite being a top pro.

 Racing career

 Note: Professional first are on the national level unless otherwise indicated.

 Started Racing: Late 1974 at 12 years old.